david-yost/BookNotes/the-emotionally-intelligent-manager.md

 - Some emotions can consist of combinations of other more simple emotions, sometimes even emotions that seem at odds with each other.
 - Emotions are not static and will often develop and change as they progress.
 - What-if planning can be critically important when evaluating people's emotions and how they might react to a situation, and correctly predicting the future can help us respond more adeptly.

+### Chapter 6 - Do It with Feeling, Managing Emotions

+- Managing emotions means being able to use your feelings, and the feelings of others, as part of your thinking process.
+- Managing emotions does not mean that you never feel emotions and that your actions are never emotional, but rather that it's integrated into your decisions in a way that improves your life and those around you.
+- There was an experiment that showed people watching an upsetting film remembered less about the film if they tries to suppress their emotions.
+- Some instances can make sense to suppress emotions, especially if we're not sure how to process what we're feeling in the moment.
+- Other time we need to allow ourself to feel things because to suppress them means spending mental energy on that and not problem solving using what your feeling to inform your thought process.
+- It's important to not allow the impulses of our emotions control our actions as a result, being impulsive with our reactions to overwhelming emotions can be just as damaging as ignoring them all together.
+- Managing our emotions is important because it means our conduct is guided both by thoughts and feelings, allowing us to make the most informed decision in any given set of circumstances.
+- We should neither suppress nor vent emotions, but should rather reflect on them and use them to make intelligent decisions inspired by additional information we gain from them.